 I was looking forward to this trip for two reasons.
 First, it was my first trip on an American/USAir A330.
 Second, although I’ve flown more than 1.8 million miles (mostly international flights) since I started keeping stats in 2011, this would be the first time I would go through Customs & Immigration at CLT, my home airport.

-According to the flight status board in the American Airlines International First Class Lounge, flight 731 would board on time at 10:10am at Gate 40.
+According to the flight status board in the American Airlines International First Class Lounge, AA Flight 731 would board on time at 10:10am at Gate 40.
 This gate is located in a cluster of four gates at the end of one of the concourses in Terminal 3.
-It was a lot farther than I expected.
-Walking briskly, I arrived at the gate at 10:12am to find that there was actually no need to rush.
+It was a lot farther from the lounge than I expected.
+Walking briskly, I arrived at the gate at 10:12 to find that there was actually no need to rush.

-American Flight 713 was scheduled to depart at 11:00am and arrive at CLT at 3:05pm.
+American Flight 713 was scheduled to depart at 11:00 and arrive at CLT at 15:05 local times.
 LHR and CLT are separated by 3,992 miles as the great-circle crow flies.

-Boarding finally began at 10:34am.
-On the jet bridge I took a picture of Miss England, a Virgin Atlantic A330 parked next door.
+Boarding finally began at 10:34.
+On the jet bridge I snapped a photo of Miss England, a Virgin Atlantic A330, parked next door.

 The business-class section on the American (legacy USAir) A330-300 has 28 Envoy seats in the cabin between the second exit and the cockpit.
 Seats are arranged 1-2-1.
 My seat was 1H, a window seat on the right.